mikeizbicki/cmc-csci046/hw11/README.md

 You will implement an extension to the binary search tree called the AVL tree.

 **Due date:**
-Sunday, 12 April at midnight
+Tuesday, 14 April at midnight

 **Learning Objectives:**